cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 been attacks in the LEAK model are known {{BJKS24}} {{FG24}}, so a hybrid KEM needs to be resilient at least to LEAK attacks (i.e., HON is too weak).
-Internet applications generally assume that private keys are honestly generated, so MAL is too strong a attack model to address.
+Internet applications generally assume that private keys are honestly generated, so MAL is too strong an attack model to address.

 The LEAK-BIND-K-PK and LEAK-BIND-K-CT properties are naturally aligned with the needs of protocol design.
 Protocols based on traditional algorithms frequently